aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/formfieldcollection/_index.md

 ---
 title: FormFieldCollection
 linktitle: FormFieldCollection
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: A collection of FormField objects that represent all the form fields in a range in Java.
 type: docs
-weight: 300
+weight: 309
 url: /java/com.aspose.words/formfieldcollection/
 ---